 4. Make Sure Your Website Is Mobile Friendly

-Google sees local SEO as mobile-driven.
+Google sees local SEO as a mobile-driven.
 If your mobile site isn’t optimized and loading in three seconds (or faster), you will fall behind.

 Are you mobile-friendly?
-Find out using Google’s Mobile friendly test tool and many other available tools online.
-These tools will offer your detailed information on whether your website is mobile friendly or not.
+Find out using Google’s Mobile-friendly test tool and many other available tools online.
+These tools will offer your detailed information on whether your website is mobile-friendly or not.

 5. Nail Down Your Local Content Strategy